Netflix quietly adds new film being called one of 2025’s best

 Netflix has quietly added a new film that’s been hailed as one of the best of the year.

-On Friday (28 November), the streaming service released Left-Handed Girl, a family comedy drama that made waves upon its premiere at the 2025 Cannes Film Festival back in May.
+On Friday (28 November), the streaming service released Left-Handed Girl, a family comedy drama that made waves on its premiere at the 2025 Cannes Film Festival back in May.

 The Taiwanese film is written and directed by Shih-Ching Tsou, who regularly collaborates with Sean Baker, the Oscar-winning indie filmmaker whose Anora won Best Picture earlier this year.
 Baker co-wrote Left-Handed Girl.